 Conclusion

-In the past three decades, global surgery research has dramatically increased, in part due to globalization of surgical research, and facilities and resources in low- and middle-income countries.
+In the past three decades, global surgery research has dramatically increased, in part due to globalization of surgical research, and facilities and resources in LMICs.
 Authors from LMICs seemed the most proactive in addressing the global surgical disease burden.
+Observational studies accounted for the majority of identified global surgery publications indicating an overall low quality of evidence.
 Increasing the funding for interventional studies, and therefore the quality of evidence in surgery, has the potential for greater impact for patients in LMICs.

 References